Donating your car usually qualifies for a tax deduction. There are several rules you need to know.

 Filing Your Taxes

-If you’re claiming a vehicle donation deduction greater than $500, you’ll need to include Form 8283 with your tax return.
+If you’re claiming a vehicle donation deduction greater than $500, you’ll need to include Form 8283 when you file your tax return.
 Form 8283 is for noncash charitable contributions.

 Form 8283 is fairly simple and asks for basic information about your car and its condition.
 Keep a copy of this form, your donation tax receipt, and other information that supports your deduction in your tax records.